-Two women from South Devon have received funding to help them further develop their booming luxury flapjack business, which they began just two years ago in their own home kitchens in Tavistock.
+Two women from West Devon have received funding to help them further develop their booming luxury flapjack business, which they began just two years ago in their own home kitchens in Tavistock.
 The DR Company, based in Okehampton, have helped Sally Jenkin and Carol Myott to successfully apply for money from the Greater Dartmoor Local Enterprise Action Fund 2015-2020 (GD LEAF) which has enabled them to buy kitchen equipment to continue to expand their business.

 From humble beginnings in 2015 baking flapjacks at home for sale at festivals, Carol and Sally have grown Flapjackery into a thriving wholesale and retail business.
 They now employ two full time and one part time staff, and are looking to employ a further salesperson and an apprentice, thanks to improvements in kitchen equipment using the GD LEAF funding.